nextstop-in/react-assignment-q3/README.md

+### Please run this project locally to see the code working

 In this project I am fetching user data from api through 'axios' I have used {useReducer} hooks to manage state and added some navingations through 'react-router-dom'